elm-lang/elm-repl/README.md

 ### Use

-You can type in expressions, definitions, ADTs, and module imports using normal Elm syntax.
+You can type in expressions, definitions, union types, and module imports using normal Elm syntax.

 ```